XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Neural network information

-The FVFNO architecture uses a Fourier Neural Operator as its core processing block.
-FNOs are a class of neural operators designed to learn mappings between infinite-dimensional function spaces by performing a convolution in the frequency domain.
+The FVFNO architecture uses a Fourier Neural Operator (FNO) as its core processing block.
+FNOs learn mappings between function spaces via global convolutions performed in the frequency domain~\cite{li2020FNO}.

-The learning problem is cast as an operator approximation.
-Given input-output pairs of functions $Z$ and $dZ$ in Banach spaces (e.g., fields defined on the 2D spatial grid $\Omega$).
-The goal is to approximate a solution operator $\mathcal{G}^\dagger: Z \rightarrow dZ$, mapping an input function $\zeta \in Z$ to its associated output $d\zeta \in dZ$ (time derivatives) defined as in Equations~\eqref{eq:tiered_input} \& ~\eqref{eq:derivative_output} respectively.
+We cast the learning problem as operator approximation.
+Given input–output pairs of functions $(\zeta, d\zeta)$ supported on a 2D spatial grid $\Omega$, the goal is to approximate a solution operator $\mathcal{G}^\dagger\!: Z \to dZ$ mapping an input $\zeta \in Z$ to its associated output $d\zeta \in dZ$ (time derivatives) as defined in Eqs.~\eqref{eq:tiered_input} and~\eqref{eq:derivative_output}: